kirei/puppet-yaml-enc/README.md

-# puppet-yaml-enc
+# YAML-based Puppet ENC

-YAML-based Puppet ENC
+This is a simple Puppet ENC (External Node Classifier) that classifies nodes based on regular expressions read from a YAML file.